Zola Nene is a South African celebrity chef and author best known as the resident chef on the SABC3 breakfast show Expresso.

 In 2017, Zola joined the BBC Lifestyle reality competition series The Great South African Bakeoff for its third season as a judge, replacing the departed Shirley Guy.

-In 2020 she headlines the South Africa episode of Season 2 of Gordon Ramsay: Uncharted 2.
+In 2020 she headlined the South Africa episode of Season 2 of Gordon Ramsay: Uncharted 2.